siavash-kadkhodai/27-Best-Tutorials-to-Learn-PHP-in-2022/README.md

 Want to learn from universities without having to actually go to college?
 These Coursera lessons are the way to go.
 Some are free, but many do have a fee you’ll need to pay to enroll.

 Financial aid is available, so this can be an affordable option.
 You actually enroll in a scheduled course, work alongside peers, get graded, and earn certification.

+5. Learn Object-Oriented PHP By Building a Complete Website

+Want to build your own website from nothing?
+This course teaches you everything about object-oriented programming and how to master it when working with PHP.
+You’ll have the chance to learn the basics, and by the end, you’ll have made your own functional website.
+Studying for months isn’t much fun, so try this course if you want to start creating something right now.